tugrul512bit/UfSaCL/README.md

 // sample user-data
 std::vector<int> test = { 1,2 };

-// adding user-data (this is broadcasted to all system clones running in GPUs/CPUs) sim.addUserInput("test", test);
+// adding user-data (this is broadcasted to all state-clone running in GPUs/CPUs) sim.addUserInput("test", test);

 // build all kernels & copy necessary data